 This article first appeared in the Mint, on 11 January 2017.
 Like other products of the Brookings Institution India Center, this article is intended to contribute to discussion and stimulate debate on important issues.
 The views are of the author(s).
 Brookings India does not have any institutional views.

-The policy brief, ‘Nutrition in India: Targeting the first 1,000 days of a child’s life‘ can be found here.
+The policy brief, ‘Nutrition in India: Targeting the first 1,000 days of a child’s life‘.